bahari/USDX-EX-RADIO/README.md

 The modification was been done as following:

-01 - Maintaining using Si5351 signal genarator module as been suggested by WB2CBA for signal debugging and verification process.
+01 - Maintaining using Si5351 signal generator module as been suggested by WB2CBA for signal debugging and verification process.

 02 - Replacing FST3253 and LM4562 for Tayloe Quadrature Sampling detector with 74HC4053 and NE5532 which can be purchased from local stored as suggested from the following link:

 https://hf5l.pl/en/transceiver-usdx-with-arduino-nano/

 03 - Using existing PTX - PB3 (External PTT trigger) and PD5 I/O port for I2C communication with the control MCU.
-So all the triggering process with be implemented via I2C communication and process via external control MCU (Arduino NANO board).
+All the triggering process will be implemented via I2C communication and process via external control MCU (Arduino NANO board).

 # Brief Information - Low Pass Filter (LPF)